SH.07 Accessibility Resources

 SH.07.A – Accessibility Resources

-Tulsa Community College partners with students to provide educational opportunities to achieve academic success through individualized academic support resources offered by Accessibility Resources.
+Tulsa Community College partners with students to provide educational opportunities to achieve academic success through individualized academic accommodations and support resources offered by Accessibility Resources.
 For more information contact:

 Resources for Individuals Who Are Deaf or Hard of Hearing